gitlabhq/gitlabhq/doc/administration/repository_checks.md

     - `/var/log/gitlab/gitlab-rails` for Omnibus installations
     - `/home/git/gitlab/log` for installations from source

-Once you have resolved the issue use the admin panel to trigger a new repository check on the project.
-This will clear the 'check failed' state.

 If for some reason the periodic repository check caused a lot of false alarms you can choose to clear *all* repository check states by clicking "Clear all repository checks" on the 'Settings' page of the